Monday, December 18, 2023

 9-Year-Old Love Letter

-My sweet Wessy bug,
+My sweet Wessy Bug,

 You are a nine-year-old third grader living your best life.
-With this school year came a new sense of confidence and outgoingness.
-You have deepened existing friendship and found your tribe with Kingston and Chase.
-Kingston is an only child and lives in the neighborhood so you get invited on lots of fun adventures with his family.
-You play sports at recess and are the self proclaimed best on the playground.
-You love recounting your amazing fails and accomplishments.
-You teacher, Mr. Cleary, is a great fit for you.
-He's fun, funny and teaches well to kids who are academically advanced.
-You tested in the highly capable program for math but chose to stay in a traditional classroom.
+This school year brought a new sense of confidence and outgoingness.
+You’ve deepened old friendships and found your tribe with Kingston and Chase.
+Kingston, who lives in the neighborhood and is an only child, often invites you along on fun family adventures.
+You play sports at recess and are the self-proclaimed best on the playground.
+You love retelling your amazing fails and legendary accomplishments in equal measure.

-Your growing confidence, friendships and independence have been the highlight of this year.
-I love watching you learn, play and discover.
-You're super sweet, thoughtful and silly.
-I am so proud of you and grateful to be your mama with all of my being.
-You are deeply loved and cherished.
+Your growing confidence, deepening friendships, and emerging independence have been the highlights of this year.
+I love watching you learn, play, and discover the world.
+You are sweet, thoughtful, and silly—and I am so proud of you.

 Happy birthday, sweet boy.

-Your loving mama
+Your loving Mama

 Monday, December 4, 2023